-- B) Membership:
+B) Membership:

-- 1) Voting Membership:
+1) Voting Membership:

 - a) Two (2) Co-Chairs

 - b) One (1) Administrative Chair

 - c) One (1) Treasurer

 - d) One (1) Ourstorian

 - e) One (1) Queer & Trans\ Coordinator

 - f) One (1) Senate Liaison

 - g) Any student who has attended two (2) meetings throughout the year.

-- 2) Non-voting Members:
+2) Non-voting Members:

 - a) A.S.
 Advisor

 - b) A.S.
 Controller(s)

 - c) A.S.
 Committee on Committees Chair

 - d) A.S.
 Executive Director

 - e) A.S.
 Attorney General

 - f) Statewide Organizing Director

 - g) A.S.
 President

-- C) Selection and Term of Office of the Mandatory Membership:
+C) Selection and Term of Office of the Mandatory Membership:

 - 1) The two (2) A.S.
 Commission for Marginalized Genders Co-Chairs shall first be recommended to the A.S.
 Committee on Committees by the Commission for Marginalized Genders, then nominated by the A.S.
 President, with final approval being given by the Senate for a term of one (1) academic year. - 2) Each Coordinator shall be first be recommended to the A.S.
 Committee on Committees by the Commission for Marginalized Genders, then nominated by the A.S.
 President, with final approval being given by the Senate for a term of one (1) academic year. - 3) The Senator shall be nominated by the A.S.
-Internal Vice President through consultation with the co-chairs, with final approval being given by the Senate for a term of one (1) academic year. - D) Duties and Powers of the Commission: - 1) Be an advocacy group aimed at improving the status of women, non-binary, and trans\ folks both on campus and in the community. - 2) Be aware of and work to support the projects of other women, non-binary, and trans\ organizations on campus and in the community. - 3) Act as a referral source for students on any matter concerning women, non-binary, and trans\. - 4) Work to educate the campus on issues pertaining to women, non-binary, and trans\ folks. - 5) Advise the Senate on issues pertaining to women, non-binary, and trans\ folks. - 6) Provide student representation for Associated Students on ad hoc committees concerning women, non-binary, and trans\ issues. - 7) Attend meetings when relevant of cross-cultural and various other women, non-binary, and trans\ groups (e.g. MUJER, AKANKE, Take Back the Night) on campus to serve as a liaison between those groups and Associated Students.
+Internal Vice President through consultation with the co-chairs, with final approval being given by the Senate for a term of one (1) academic year.

+D) Duties and Powers of the Commission:

+- 1) Be an advocacy group aimed at improving the status of women, non-binary, and trans\ folks both on campus and in the community. - 2) Be aware of and work to support the projects of other women, non-binary, and trans\ organizations on campus and in the community. - 3) Act as a referral source for students on any matter concerning women, non-binary, and trans\. - 4) Work to educate the campus on issues pertaining to women, non-binary, and trans\ folks. - 5) Advise the Senate on issues pertaining to women, non-binary, and trans\ folks. - 6) Provide student representation for Associated Students on ad hoc committees concerning women, non-binary, and trans\ issues. - 7) Attend meetings when relevant of cross-cultural and various other women, non-binary, and trans\ groups (e.g. MUJER, AKANKE, Take Back the Night) on campus to serve as a liaison between those groups and Associated Students.
 Additionally, Commission for Marginalized Genders shall provide financial support to these organizations when possible. - 8) Shall be a liaison to the A.S.
-Human Rights Board. - E) Duties and Powers of the Co-Chairs: - 1) Stay abreast of the political environment on campus and in the community. - 2) Facilitate all Commission meetings. - 3) Handle public relations for the Commission and shall be the official spokespersons for the Commission. - 4) Have ultimate responsibility for the fiscal management of the entire Commission, including the preparation of the budget for the following year with the Treasurer. - 5) Present at least two (2) reports to the Senate per quarter regarding the activities of the Commission. - 6) Coordinate the operations of all Committees and attempt to be of help in any problems or issues which may arise. - 7) Plan yearly retreat with new incoming Board. - 8) Attempt to establish and maintain communication among women, non-binary, and trans\ organizations throughout the UC system.
+Human Rights Board.

+E) Duties and Powers of the Co-Chairs:

+- 1) Stay abreast of the political environment on campus and in the community. - 2) Facilitate all Commission meetings. - Handle public relations for the Commission and shall be the official spokespersons for the Commission. - 4) Have ultimate responsibility for the fiscal management of the entire Commission, including the preparation of the budget for the following year with the Treasurer. - Present at least two (2) reports to the Senate per quarter regarding the activities of the Commission. - 6) Coordinate the operations of all Committees and attempt to be of help in any problems or issues which may arise. - 7) Plan yearly retreat with new incoming Board. - 8) Attempt to establish and maintain communication among women, non-binary, and trans\ organizations throughout the UC system. - 9) Hold a minimum of three (3) regularly scheduled office hours per week. - 10) Shall attend all meetings of the A.S.
+Senate and at least one (1) ASUCSB Workgroup. - 11) Attend all commission meetings.